jake-chipps/friendometer/_docs/index.md

 ---
-title: Ledger Art Curriculum
+title: Arduino CUrriculum
 permalink: /docs/home/
 redirect_from: /docs/index.html
 ---

-## An Overview of the Ledger Art Curriculum
+## An Overview of the Arduino Curriculum

 This curriculum introduces students to programming physical computational artifacts.

 ### Day 1: